Grove Hill, Alabama

 Grove Hill is a town in Clarke County, Alabama, United States.
 At the 2020 census, the population was 1,818.
 It is the county seat of Clarke County and home of the Clarke County Museum.

 History

 The area that is now Grove Hill was originally inhabited by Creek and Choctaw Indians.
+During the Creek War, settlers in the community sought protection in Fort White.
 The county seat of Clarke County was established at what later became Grove Hill in 1832 as the spot was most central to the rest of the county.
 Known variously as Smithville, then Macon, the name Grove Hill was selected around 1850 for the large grove of oak trees on the plateau.
 The town was officially incorporated and chartered in 1929.
-In 1853, a yellow fever epidemic struck the town, killing many residents, almost wiping out the town.
+The 1853 yellow fever epidemic struck the town, killing many residents, almost wiping out the town.

 The Grove Hill area has numerous sites on the National Register of Historic Places including the Alston-Cobb House, Bush House, John A. Coate House, Cobb House, Dickinson House, Fort Sinquefield, and the Grove Hill Courthouse Square Historic District.